GerlechJen/Stock-Analysis/README.md

 An if-then statement was created to check whether the current row was the first row with the selected tickerIndex.
 If it was, the current starting price was assigned to the tickerStartingPrices variable.
 Another if-then statement was created to check whether the current row was the last row with the selected tickerIndex.
 If it was, the current closing price was assigned to the tickerEndingPrices variable.

 A new script was created that increases the tickerIndex if the next row's ticker does not match the previous row's ticker.
 A for loop was used to loop through the four arrays to obtain "Ticker", "Total Daily Volume', and "Return" columns in the worksheet.
-The code was run and the stock analysis outputs were the same as it was before being refactored.
+The final code was run and the stock analysis outputs were the same as it was before being refactored.

 From the analysis of the results obtained, the overall stock performance of the year 2017 was far better than the performance for 2018.